 The apartment smelled stale, like a basement, and the only thing the dim lamp revealed was the dull linoleum and threadbare furniture.
 She wondered if the Prince had ever been somewhere so dingy and small.
-He looked very out of place, although he was holding himself gracefully enough.
+He looked very out of place, and too big to fit, although he was holding himself gracefully enough.

-"Grab it and let's go," the Prince demanded, his voice roughened with suppressed admiration.
+"Grab it and let's go," the Prince demanded, his voice roughened with suppressed emotion.